alluriv2/Data-Warehousing-ETL/README.md

 7. **Set Up Refresh Procedures**: Execute the `Refreshes.sql` script to establish procedures for keeping the data up-to-date.
 These procedures ensure that the data warehouse reflects the latest information.

+8. **Implement Type 2 Slowly Changing Dimension Logic**: Run the `Type2Changes_Refresh.sql` script to apply Type 2 SCD logic to the **Product** and **Customer** dimensions, enabling historical tracking of changes.

+9. **Execute All Procedures**: Execute the `Procedures.sql` script to define and execute all stored procedures for refreshing dimensions and fact tables.
+This step ensures that the data warehouse is fully updated.

 ## Acknowledgments

 This project was developed as part of the Data Warehousing course at Clarkson University.
-Special thanks to Professor Boris Jukic for guidance and support throughout the course.
+Special thanks to Professor Boris Jukic and Naveen Ramachandra Reddy for guidance and support throughout the course.

 ## License